Faizulkarim/Friends-MVVM-Router-Builder-/Readme.md

 # Friends iOS

 ## Purpose
-Friends is a iOS Assesment for DevStation39.com.
+Friends is a iOS For example of MVVM + COMBINE

 ### Swift package manager
 In this Demo application i am using Swift package manager for NVActivityIndicatorView[https://github.com/ninjaprox/NVActivityIndicatorView.git] for showing loading indicator.